Asma812/Asma182.github.io/bug-report.md

 3. Modify the header:

 {    "alg": "none",    "typ": "JWT"  }   `

-1. Modify the payload (optional), e.g. change role.
+1. Modify the payload, for example change role.

 2. Remove the signature completely so the token ends with a trailing dot: